With so many fruits and vegetables available year-round, it’s rare in the modern world to enjoy a food that’s really, truly a limited-time offer.

 Fashion a small, football-shaped portion with about a teaspoon of the cheese and place it where the pistil once was.
 Close the petals firmly around the cheese.
 Voila!
 You’re half-way there.

 I like to remove the green leafy bits from the base of the flower (I believe they’re called sepals) before moving on.
 If you like, you can do this much ahead of time and just keep the stuffed blossoms chilled for a few hours before it’s time to make dinner.

 When the time for cooking arrives, you have a few options as far as the breading goes.
-I've always loved to dip the blossoms in a simple egg wash (one egg beaten with a teaspoon of water), then roll them in panko.
+I’ve always loved to dip the blossoms in a simple egg wash (one egg lightly beaten with a teaspoon of water), then roll them in panko.
 Simple as that.

-If you're in NYC, you can pretty much score the whole meal — blossoms, goat cheese, eggs, zucchini and those superb chops — at the Union Square Market on Wednesdays and test your newfound stuffing skills right away.
+If you’re in NYC, you can pretty much score the whole meal — blossoms, goat cheese, eggs, zucchini and some superb chops — at the Union Square Market on Wednesdays and test your newfound stuffing skills right away.

 But hurry!
 Summer is short (you only get a limited number in your lifetime) and zucchini blossoms truly are a limited-time offer.